About Marshwood Farm

 Two wings were added to the farmhouse in the late 18th century, one of which forms our self catering cottage, which can accommodate up to 4 people – ideal for families or couples wanting a country get away.

-Our Shepherds Hut, situated in a field surrounded by woodland and hedgerows, is the latest arrival.
-Sleeping up to 2 people it is the perfect escape from the hustle and bustle,
+Our Shepherds Huts, situated in a field surrounded by woodland and hedgerows, are our the latest arrivals.
+Sleeping up to 2 people each it is the perfect escape from the hustle and bustle.

 So, whether on holiday or business, we look forward to meeting you.

 Dinton is a village, civil parish and former manor in Wiltshire, England.
 We are about 8 miles to the west of Salisbury.
 The civil parish also encompasses the small village of Baverstock, about 1 mile to the east.
 According to the 2011 census, our population was 696.

 The parish has local services including two public houses – The Wyndham Arms and The Penruddocke Arms – and a village hall.
 There is a shop and post office in the nearby village of Wylye.
 The nearest train station is in Salisbury and the nearest bus stop to Marshwood farm is 1 mile away.

 There are three listed houses in Dinton, now owned by The National Trust: Hyde’s House, an 18th Century rebuilding of an earlier house; Phillips House, built in 1816; and Little Clarendon, a late 17th century farmhouse which was restored in the early 20th Century.

 The northern boundary of the parish follows a prehistoric ditch boundary, known as Grim’s Ditch, through downland overlooking the Wylye valley further north.
 Hanging Langford Camp, an Iron Age settlement, is just beyond the parish boundary, and the hillfort known as Wick Ball Camp lies near the western boundary of the parish, partly within Dinton Park.